Setting Up A Rotating Money Club In The UK: Everything You Need To Know

 Contributors often pay a token gratitude fee to the organiser, known as tipping or throwing a hand.

-There’s no limit to how many people you can invite to become part of a savings club.
+There’s no limit to how many people you can invite to become part of a money club.
 The more people you invite, the more money each person will get — but it may also be more difficult to manage.

-Setting up a savings club isn’t always easy, especially if you have a large group of contributors.
+Setting up a money club isn’t always easy, especially if you have a large group of contributors.
 You need to be very organised, and it helps if you’re a well-known member of the group, so contributors trust you with their money.

 You’ll also need to ensure each member pays into the club promptly each month, so the other members can receive their money on time.
 This sometimes involves collecting and delivering large sums of money from around the country.